webcoder31/pypl2mp3/README.md

-# PYPL2MP3 - YouTube playlist MP3 converter<br>that can also shazam, tag and play songs
+# YouTube playlist MP3 converter<br>that can also shazam, tag and play songs

-PYPL2MP3 is a Python program that downloads audio from entire YouTube playlists and saves the tracks in MP3 format with Shazam-confirmed ID3 tags and proper cover art.
+**PYPL2MP3** is a Python program that downloads audio from entire YouTube playlists and saves the tracks in MP3 format with shazam-confirmed ID3 tags and proper cover art.

 The program runs from the command line and is designed for a clean and user-friendly experience.